-On the main railroad line from Grand Junction, Colorado to Salt Lake City, Utah, the railroad not only maintained a water tank for the locomotives, but also a depot, and several section buildings.
+On the main railroad line from Grand Junction, Colorado to Salt Lake City, Utah, the railroad maintained a water tank for the locomotives and a depot, and several section buildings.

-In 1924, oil and natural gas were discovered in the region which gave a boost to the town.
+In 1924, oil and natural gas were discovered in the region, which boosted the town.
 At one time, Cisco was the largest producer of oil and natural gas in the state.
 After World War II, when Americans began a love affair with the automobile and began to travel as never before, Cisco was a welcome respite for thirsty travelers headed through the arid desert.
-Situated on the main highway through the region at the time (US 6/50), a number of businesses sprouted up to serve those passing through, including restaurants, gas stations, and saloons.
-In the 1940s the town was called home to about 200 people.
+Situated on the main highway through the region at the time (US 6/50), several businesses sprouted up to serve those passing through, including restaurants, gas stations, and saloons.
+In the 1940s, the town was called home to about 200 people.

 Though the railroad tracks continue to be used by the Union Pacific Railroad and the California Zephyr still “flies” through, the train ceased to stop here decades ago.
 During Legends of America’s visit in 2008, we saw nary a soul, not even a roaming dog.
 However, by 2018 it appears the town is now privately owned, with the owner fixing up at least the old post office as an Airbnb.

 We weren’t wrong about the old town looking like something out of a movie, as scenes from the 1971 film Vanishing Point, Thelma and Louise in 1991 and Don’t Come Knocking, in 2005, were filmed here.